aws-samples/aws-get-started-workshop/content/03-security/04-set-up-threat-detection.md

 This section addresses how to set up the [Amazon GuardDuty](https://aws.amazon.com/guardduty/) threat detection service across your all of the accounts in our AWS environment.

+To Do: Factor this blog post into this section: https://aws.amazon.com/blogs/mt/automating-amazon-guardduty-deployment-in-aws-control-tower/

 {{< toc >}}

 ## 1. Delegate the security tooling account as the GuardDuty administrator